Explore our expert-made templates & start with the right one for you.

 How Upsolver Facilitates Event Sourcing

 Upsolver’s architecture follows event sourcing principles and is based on an immutable append-only log of all incoming events.
-To create this log, ingest raw data from a large variety of sources:
+To create this log, ingest raw data from a range of sources, including data lake storage (Amazon S3) and event streams (Kafka, Amazon Kinesis).

-Then write declarative data pipelines, using only SQL or Upsolver’s visual IDE.
-The pipelines read from the append-only log and write to the target of your choice – another data store (such as Amazon S3, Snowflake), an analytics tool (such as Apache Presto or Amazon Athena), or other databases or systems (such as MySQL, Kafka, and so on).
+Then write declarative data pipelines, using only SQL.
+The pipelines read from the append-only log and write to the target of your choice – another data store (such as S3 or Snowflake), an analytics tool (such as Apache Presto or Amazon Athena), or other systems.

 You can always “go back in time” and retrace your steps.
 For example you can: